エジプト

 • Attachment Image from Itinerary Row: 59582

-The Mortuary Temple of Hatshepsut is constructed in three terraces along the slope of the hills of Thebes.
-Each terrace is connected by sloping paths, resembling a staircase leading to the heavens.
-This unique structure is believed to symbolize the worship of the sun god Amun and the queen's royal authority.
+The temple is constructed as three terraced levels along the slope of the Theban hills.
+Each terrace is connected by ramps, resembling a staircase to the heavens.
+This unique structure is thought to symbolize worship of the sun god Amun and the queen’s royal authority.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59583